 Have you ever thought about watching your toddler’s eye movements during purposeful play?
 When my now young adults were toddlers, I looked at the pictures in the book with them.
 Once they could sit up, they often sat in my lap leaning against me.
 Other times, I sat near them with my focus on the toy.
 Oh how I wished I had known how to encourage eye movement skills in toddlers, also called visual processing skills.
 Why?
 Because visual processing difficulties interfered with my daughter’s ability to work at her level of intelligence.

 As a toddler, my daughter resisted crawling, but she loved to climb.
 My son did not attempt to run until almost four years of age.
 How do you encourage the development of eye movement skills in your toddler?
 By first learning about the different stages of visual development and what to observe through developmentally appropriate play.
+Then, developing an auditory and visual intervention plan.

 Eye Movement Skills in Toddlers: 9 ½ to 12 Months

 Toys are great tools to help you encourage eye movement skills needed for visual-motor skills in crawlers and toddlers.
 However, have you ever noticed how crawlers and toddlers are much more interested in what you are doing, your tools versus their toys?
 Once steady on their feet, they delight in having their own little broom or a mixing bowl and a spoon.
 Toddlers watch and imitate everything.
+Visual processing skills:

 - Look at objects in their hands with great interest.